emmercm/www/src/blog/_brew-old-versions.md

 And no, [versioned formula](https://docs.brew.sh/Versions) are not a real solution.
 Thankfully, we can cobble together some incantations to get what we want.

+The solution comes from [Carlo Cabrera](https://github.com/carlocab) on [GitHub](https://github.com/orgs/Homebrew/discussions/2941#discussioncomment-2155711).
+It involves:

+1. Making a

 https://github.com/orgs/Homebrew/discussions/2941#discussioncomment-2155711

 ```shell